gianniprocida/kafka-based-compensation-processing-system/README.md

 ## Run the employee-consumer pod

-Navigate to the `employee` directory and run the following command to build a Docker image named `employee` using the Dockerfile in the current directory:
+Navigate to the `employee-consumer` directory and run the following command to build a Docker image named `employee` using the Dockerfile in the current directory:

 ```
 docker build -t employee-consumer .